devopsacademyau/academy/classes/03class/exercises/c03-docker02/README.md

 Now change the content of the file classes/03class/docker/artifacts/c03-docker02/index.html, and without stoping the running containers, check if anything changed when accessing both URLs again.

 ## Submit a PR with the following files:
+- README.md based on the [ANSWER.md file](ANSWER.md) with a link to the following files from your answer:
   - Dockerfile.v1: used to create the first image
   - Dockerfile.v2: used to create the second image
-- c03-docker02.txt: Containing the output of the curl commands executed before and after changing the file indicated.
-Explain any difference between the responses of the webservers before and after changing the file locally.